 Her mission extends into writing and education.
 She has published work on “Orientalism and the Perpetuation of Racist Stereotypes in the Nutcracker” in addition to contributing to several publications.
 She teaches in diverse settings offering western, Middle Eastern dance, and other cultural styles.
 She has won several awards as an educator, academic, and performer.

 Currently, Mire splits her time between passions.
 She is currently teaching master classes and working as a dance educator with ASTEP Onstage, OnPoint, Star2B, APEX for Youth, Notes in Motion, Kindergym, Lola Louis Performing Arts, Oriental Dance Inheritance Studio, and DanceWave.
 She is also performing in several NYC-based companies, producing work of her own, and writing for ThinkingDance.
-Most recently, she has begun her first evening length work through George Mason University's Young Alumni Commissioning Project and the GMU Digital Platform Covid Fund.
+Most recently, she has begun her first evening length work through George Mason University's Young Alumni Commissioning Project and the GMU Digital Platform Covid Fund and is an Aseemkala Fellow.

 To read more in-depth about her experience, feel free to check out her CV.
 You can also reach her via email at firstname.lastname@example.org.